-- (a) If any officer has voluntarily elected to provide a statement to criminal investigators, the assigned administrative investigator should review that statement before proceeding with any further interview of that involved officer. - 1.
-If a further interview of the officer is deemed necessary to determine policy compliance, care should be taken to limit the inquiry to new areas with minimal, if any, duplication of questions addressed in the voluntary statement.
-The involved officer shall be provided with a copy of his/her prior statement before proceeding with any subsequent interviews. - (b) In the event that an involved officer has elected not to provide criminal investigators with a voluntary statement, the assigned administrative investigator shall conduct an administrative interview to determine all relevant information. - 1.
-Although this interview should not be unreasonably delayed, care should be taken to ensure that the officer's physical and psychological needs have been addressed before commencing the interview. - If requested, the officer shall have the opportunity to select an uninvolved representative to be present during the interview (Wis.
+- (a) Any officer involved in a shooting or death may be requested or administratively compelled to provide a blood sample for alcohol/drug screening.
+Absent consent from the officer, such compelled samples and the results of any such testing shall not be disclosed to any criminal investigative agency. - (b) If any officer has voluntarily elected to provide a statement to criminal investigators, the assigned administrative investigator should review that statement before proceeding with any further interview of that involved officer. - If a further interview of the officer is deemed necessary to determine policy compliance, care should be taken to limit the inquiry to new areas with minimal, if any, duplication of questions addressed in the voluntary statement.
+The involved officer shall be provided with a copy of the officer's prior statement before proceeding with any subsequent interviews. - (c) In the event that an involved officer has elected not to provide criminal investigators with a voluntary statement, the assigned administrative investigator shall conduct an administrative interview to determine all relevant information.

+- Although this interview should not be unreasonably delayed, care should be taken to ensure that the officer's physical and psychological needs have been addressed before commencing the interview. - 2.
+If requested, the officer shall have the opportunity to select an uninvolved representative to be present during the interview (Wis.
 Stat. § 164.02(1)(b)).
 However, in order to maintain the integrity of each individual officer's statement, involved officers shall not consult or meet with a representative collectively or in groups prior to being interviewed. - 3.
 Administrative interviews should be recorded by the investigator.
 The officer may also record the interview. - 4.
-The officer shall be informed of the nature of the investigation. investigation (Wis.
+The officer shall be informed of the nature of the investigation (Wis.
 Stat. § 164.02(1)(a)).
-If an officer refuses to answer questions, he/she should be given his/her Garrity rights and ordered to provide full and truthful answers to all questions.
+If an officer refuses to answer questions, the officer should be given the officer's Garrity rights and ordered to provide full and truthful answers to all questions.
 The officer shall be informed that the interview will be for administrative purposes only and that the statement cannot be used criminally. - 5.
-The Chief of Police or designee shall compile all relevant information and reports necessary for the Department to determine compliance with applicable policies. - 6.
+The Professional Staff Captain shall compile all relevant information and reports necessary for the Department to determine compliance with applicable policies. - Regardless of whether the use of force is an issue in the case, the completed administrative investigation shall be submitted to the Use of Force Review Board, which will restrict its findings as to whether there was compliance with the Use of Force Policy. - 7.
 Any other indications of potential policy violations shall be determined in accordance with standard disciplinary procedures.